Skip to navigation Skip to content

 • notifiable person or another party cannot be released for privacy reasons, such as the Notice of judgment or settlement (MO022) form.
 In these situations, the requestor should:

-• contact the compensation payer directly to request a copy, or
+• contact the notifiable person directly to request a copy, or

 • request a copy from the agency through a Freedom of Information (FOI) request.
 Tell them to search for 'Freedom of information' on the Services Australia website

-The FOI team will redact third party names, signatures and email addresses from documents before release.
-This will protect parties from having grievances aired through social media channels.
+The FOI team will redact notifiable third party names, signatures and email addresses from documents before release.
+This protects parties from having grievances aired through social media channels.

-A third party may choose to attach a note to a form stating that if the form is released under FOI, that their name is not to be released.
-This will make sure a greater likelihood of their name not being released in error.
+A third party may choose to attach a note to a form stating that if the form is released under FOI, that their name is not to be released, reducing the likelihood of inadvertent release.

 Release of information if the injured person is deceased

-Written documents confirming the executor, executrix or the administrator of the injured person’s estate are needed for the agency to release information about the compensation claim of the deceased.
+Written documents confirming the executor or the administrator of the injured person’s estate are needed for the agency to release information about the compensation claim of the deceased.

 Acceptable documentation to establish the authority for a person to represent the deceased include: